 Read More: Top 10 Chase Sapphire Reserve Benefits

 Other reasons why we love this starter credit card.

 However, the really cool thing to keep in mind is that there’s a rotating 5% back category that rotates every 3 months (up to $1500 on combined purchase).
 Cashback awards do not expire as long as your account stays open.

 *To get the 5% cashback, you need to login into your account and review the categories once every quarter.

-If you’re paying attention to these rotating categories, it can sometimes work out really well with a category of 5% back with Online Shopping during holiday seasons for example.
-There are also categories like
+If you’re paying attention to these rotating categories, it can sometimes work out really well with a category of 5% back with Online Shopping during holiday seasons such as:

 - Shopping at Walmart/Amazon